sheryshi/JDBC-Task-Scheduler/README.md

   Role/Contribution:
 	- Modeled the task_config and task_log tables for configuration and auditing.
 	- Implemented JDBC methods for securely reading schedules (SELECT) and writing execution logs (INSERT).
-	- Ensured resource efficiency by applying Try-with-Resources to all JDBC objects
+	- Ensured resource efficiency by applying Try-with-Resources to all JDBC objects.